Neighborhood Adaptive Estimators for Causal Inference under Network Interference: Introduction

 \subsection{Our contribution}

 Our proposed approach differs from the previous literature by recognizing that not all individuals experience interference in identical ways.
-We codify this by allowing the interference experienced by each individual to depends on a potentially different subgraph of the larger social network.
-The following example of medical staff and patients within a hospital provides clearly illustrates the need for different interference maps for different individuals within the same network.
+We codify this by allowing the interference experienced by each individual to depend on a potentially different subgraph of the larger social network.
+The following examples illustrate the need for different interference maps for different individuals within the same network.

 \begin{example}[Vaccine efficacy in an enclosed population] Consider studying the efficacy of a vaccine in an enclosed population, where individuals are free to interact in small groups, but most individuals are very far apart in the network.
 For example, this can happen in a large hospital where patients interact closely with patients in their room, slightly less closely with those in their wing and contact between wings is facilitates only through medical personnel.
-Note that there are clearly differing patterns of interference one can expect: a vaccine given to a patient in \texttt{Room 1A} is most likely to reduce the chances of infection for others in \texttt{Room 1A}, and to a lesser extent to those in \texttt{Wing 1} (where \texttt{Room 1A} is located).
-On the other hand, a vaccine given to a patient in any of the \texttt{Wings} is unlikely to interfere with the pharmacist, who has no direct patient contact whatsoever and only interacts with them through a series of doctors (whose treatment may in fact interfere with the outcomes of the pharmacist). \end{example}
+Note that there are clearly different patterns of interference that can be expected: a vaccine given to a patient in \texttt{Room 1A} is more likely to reduce the chances of infection for others in \texttt{Room 1A}, and to a lesser extent to those in \texttt{Wing 1} (where \texttt{Room 1A} is located).
+On the other hand, a vaccine administered to a patient in any of the \texttt{Wings} is unlikely to interfere with the pharmacist, who has no direct patient contact whatsoever and interacts with them only through a series of doctors (whose treatment can, in fact, interfere with the pharmacist's results). \end{example}

+\begin{example}[After school programs on child outcome] Consider studying the impact of an after school program on child outcomes (e.g., behavior, choice) of middle school students.
+In this setting, participants develop friendship and relations during the regular class time, but only a subset of students decides to enroll into the after-school program (which might not be of the interest of the parents or might have a limited number of participants allowed).
+However, participants in the after school program typically interact and discuss with friends (regardless of whether these friends are in the program or not).
+It is also possible that a student hears about the program by talking to friends who participated in the program or talking to friends who have friends who participated in the program. \end{example}